Install and Use Podman on Ubuntu 20.04

 Create a Container with Podman

 Once you have the image of the application that you want, you can create a container with it.
 Here we have downloaded the Ubuntu image with Podman.
-Now we will show how to use it to create a container using Ubuntu Image.
+Now we will show how to use it to create a container using the Ubuntu Image.

 To do this, you can use the following command: